Stuart Rabner

-Stuart Jeff Rabner (born June 30, 1960) is the chief justice of the New Jersey Supreme Court.
-He served as New Jersey Attorney General, Chief Counsel to Governor Jon Corzine, and as a federal prosecutor at the U.S. Attorney's Office for the District of New Jersey.
+Stuart Jeff Rabner (born June 30, 1960) is an American judge and lawyer who has been the chief justice of the New Jersey Supreme Court since 2007.
+He previously served as New Jersey Attorney General, chief counsel to Governor Jon Corzine, and as a federal prosecutor at the U.S. Attorney's Office for the District of New Jersey.

-Biography
+Background

-Rabner grew up in Passaic, New Jersey, and graduated from Passaic High School in 1978, where he was the class valedictorian.
-He graduated summa cum laude with an A.B. from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1982 after completing a 172-page long senior thesis titled "A Commitment Compromised: The Treatment of Nazi War Criminals by the United States Government."
+Stuart Jeff Rabner was born in Passaic, New Jersey, on June 30, 1960.
+He graduated from Passaic High School in 1978, where he was the class valedictorian.
+He graduated summa cum laude with a Bachelor of Arts from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1982 after completing a 172-page long senior thesis titled "A Commitment Compromised: The Treatment of Nazi War Criminals by the United States Government."
 He then graduated cum laude from Harvard Law School in 1985.
-He is a resident of Caldwell.
+He is a resident of Caldwell, New Jersey.
 He was married in 1989 to Dr. Deborah Ann Wiener, and has three children: Erica, Carly, and Jack.
 In June 2007, he was named the most influential political personality in the state of New Jersey.

-In 2010, his name was proposed as a nominee to the U.S. Supreme Court to replace Associate Justice John Paul Stevens.
+Early career

+Rabner began his legal career as a judicial law clerk to Judge Dickinson R. Debevoise of the United States District Court for the District of New Jersey before joining the office of the United States Attorney for the District of New Jersey in Newark in 1986.
+In the U.S. Attorney's office, he worked in a number of positions including first assistant United States attorney and chief of the terrorism unit in the office of the United States Attorney for the District of New Jersey.
+He was chief of the office's criminal division and supervised 100 attorneys and staff, when he was named chief counsel to Governor Corzine in January 2006.
+He was viewed as a surprise choice for the chief counsel position, as it traditionally goes to individuals with strong political connections and not to career prosecutors.

+New Jersey Attorney General

+Rabner served as Attorney General of New Jersey in the cabinet of Governor Jon Corzine.
+He took office as attorney general on September 26, 2006.
+Rabner was nominated by Governor Corzine on August 24, 2006, to replace former Attorney General Zulima Farber who resigned and left office on August 31, 2006.
+On September 25, 2006, Rabner was confirmed by a 35–0 margin by the New Jersey Senate.